LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

  ## Overclocking vs. Undervolting
   * Overclocking typically increases temperatures to gain performance.
 Undervolting will decrease temperatures and voltage to give consistent performance.
 While with overclocking, you may achieve a higher clock speed than undervolting, that clock speed may not be sustained under stress.
 They both have their place and you should choose the one that better fits your needs.
 For Ampere specifically, undervolting is heavily recommended as they power throttle very often unless they are modded in some way or have a high power limit.
  ## Definitions of HWiNFO Performance Limits
-  * Here is a list of the all the abbreviations and definitons of performance limits in HWiNFO:
+  * Here is a list of all the abbreviations and definitions of performance limits in HWiNFO:

     | Performance Limit                         | Abbreviation | Definition                                                      |
     | :---------------------------------------- | :----------: | :-------------------------------------------------------------- |